Xrpalike Gene (XAG) Price Hits $0.0061 on Major Exchanges

-Xrpalike Gene (XAG) traded down 2.4% against the US dollar during the 1 day period ending at 23:00 PM Eastern on August 22nd.
-Xrpalike Gene has a total market capitalization of $7.81 million and approximately $11,729.00 worth of Xrpalike Gene was traded on exchanges in the last 24 hours.
-One Xrpalike Gene coin can now be purchased for $0.0061 or 0.00000031 BTC on exchanges.
-In the last week, Xrpalike Gene has traded 4.3% higher against the US dollar.
+Xrpalike Gene (XAG) traded 2.4% lower against the dollar during the twenty-four hour period ending at 23:00 PM ET on August 25th.
+In the last week, Xrpalike Gene has traded up 4.3% against the dollar.
+One Xrpalike Gene coin can now be purchased for approximately $0.0061 or 0.00000031 BTC on major cryptocurrency exchanges.
+Xrpalike Gene has a market cap of $7.81 million and $11,729.00 worth of Xrpalike Gene was traded on exchanges in the last day.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.